SequencingDOTcom/GoogleGenomics-API-Client-.NET/README.md

 •	Functionality to connect to and query Google Genomics is provided.

 •	This is an ongoing project.
-The bioinformatics team at Sequencing LLC (<http://www.sequencing.com>) will continue to add new code and we welcome the public to do the same.
+The bioinformatics team at Sequencing.com (<https://www.sequencing.com>) will continue to add new code and we welcome the public to do the same.

 Goals
 ---------------